The $100/$10 Dues will significantly increase IEEE membership

 - More current members will renew their membership.

 - IEEE will attract significantly more new members because dues are affordable.

 - IEEE will encourage members who quit to rejoin because dues are affordable.

 - Young professionals will start joining because dues are affordable.

 - Membership growth in every Region will vary.
 Region 1 to 7 will grow the fastest.

 - New Society membership/revenue growth will be immediate!

-- $100 dues will encourage some members to use the money saved to join a Society.
+- $100 dues will encourage members to use the money saved to join more Societies.

 $100 Dues Financial Impact On Your Section